 - Blitz the allulose and milk powder in a blender until fine.
 I did separately but you could blitz together.

 - Place the cacao butter (chop into 1cm cubes first if not using drops) and coconut oil in a heat proof bowl over a pan filled with 1 inch of hot water.
-Simmer on a low heat until melted.
+Simmer on a low heat until just melted.
+Do this very slowly and stir regularly.
+Do not overheat or the mixture can seize.

 - Remove the bowl from the pan.
 Add the milk powder, allulose, vanilla and salt.
 Stir to combine then blend with a stick blender until smooth.
 (Note it will go thick at first when you stir but keep blending and it will thin down to a pourable chocolate consistency.)